bsc-life/tutorial_setuptools/README.md

 ## 4.1 Data files

-When our code depends on data files and we want to include them in the installation process we need to add the option ‘package data’ in  setup.py.
+When our code depends on data files and we want to include them in the installation process we need to add the option `package_data`.

 ```python